 Pellet and electric smokers are typically at the bottom of the smoker totem pole.
 Pellet smokers only support pellets, which aren't as effective as high-quality smoking chunks.
 The wood pellets are comprised of sawdust held together with a food-safe binder.
 They'll still produce smoke when heated, but they won't offer the same flavorful and clean smoke as high-quality smoking chunks.

-Experience the difference high-quality cooking wood makes in your wood smoker by visiting our online store today.
+Experience the difference high-quality cooking wood makes in your wood smoker by visiting our firewood for sale today.
 Cutting Edge Firewood is the premier vendor of premium cooking wood and smoking chunks, all of which you can use in your wood smoker.